 USC’s Tropical Aquaculture research team combines science, economics and social science to develop industries and programs that are profitable, sustainable and culturally appropriate.

 A key aspect is institutional capacity building in partner agencies, thus supporting long-term development.

-Led by Professor of Tropical Aquaculture, Paul Southgate, our team of internationally recognised experts is currently working on seven major research projects with over $9 million funding from the Australian Centre for International Agricultural Research.
+Led by Professor of Tropical Aquaculture, Paul Southgate, our team of internationally recognised experts is currently working on a number of major research projects with over $15 million of external funding.

 Follow us on Facebook

 Researchers use consumer science for sustainable marine aquarium trade

 USC Tropical Aquaculture Researchers (USC TAR) have been delving into consumer science for the marine aquarium trade.